Nour-dev23/Nour-dev23/README.md

 <img align="right" src="https://user-images.githubusercontent.com/63050133/156676671-d5b2e362-97d4-4404-9447-dd71ddfea82f.gif" width = 250px/>

 - :school: I am a `Computer Networks and Communication Systems` from the Faculty of science at Sfax
-- 🔭 I’m currently working as a senior web integrator
+- 🔭 I’m currently working as a Senior Front-end Developer Web Integration Specialist
 - 🌱 I’m currently studying `Testing` and `React & Typescript`
 - 📫 How to reach me **Sakhrii.noura@gmail.com**
 - :thinking: I’m currently open for a new `job opportunity`